sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 You should see the arrival of two messages of the alert being cleared.
 Both messages represent an email sent to the latest registered clients.

+### Stop the stream analytics job

+Navigate in the Azure portal to the stream analytics job.

+Stop the job.

+See it stops succesfully, the state changes to 'Stopped'.

 ## Conclusion

 This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks and repeated when needed.

+## Clean up resources

+Keeping resources running can lead to Azure credits consumption.

+Check the following resources:

+* IoT Hub (Free or Standard tier)
+* Storage account
+* EventHub (Basic or Standard tier)
+* Stream Analytics job (Standard or StandardV2 tier)
+* Sql Server and database (Free or paid tier)